-Enter your filing status, income, deductions and credits and we will estimate your total taxes.
+Enter your filing status, income, deductions and credits and we will estimate your total taxes for tax year 2017.
 Based on your projected tax withholding for the year, we can also estimate your tax refund or amount you may owe the IRS the following April.
 This calculator is for the tax year 2017.
-We also offer a 2018 calculator.
+We offer calculators for 2016, 2017, 2018, 2019, 2020 & 2021.
 To see what you are likely to receive next April, please use our current simple federal tax calculator.

 It's tax time once again, and for many people, this can mean anxiety.
 Thousands of people each year file their taxes for the first time.
 This task can be very daunting to anyone who has never had to file or has never filed on their own before this year.
 There is a multitude of tools and websites available to make this process an easy one, no matter what your technical knowledge is.
 This article will act as your ultimate guide to successfully filing your taxes.
 We will go over the documents you will need, tools you can use to file, tax experts who can help you, what forms to fill out, and how to handle things like overpayments, overdue amounts, and filing extensions.